cpp-for-yourself/lectures-and-homeworks/lectures/optional.md

 <!-- TODO: add an example here or even before -->

-Such contract enforcement typically crash the application if their premise is not met, assuming that the only way this could have happened is if something before has already done horribly wrong.
+Such contract enforcement typically crash the application if their premise is not met, assuming that the only way this could have happened is if something before has already gone horribly wrong, no recovery is possible, and the best way to move on is to die as quickly as possible.

 This obviously needs careful considerations.
-You don't want all of the software in your car die at a random point in time without any recovery procedure.
+You don't want all of the software in your car to die at a random point in time without any recovery procedure.

-We won't talk about this too much but in general, as at least one potential reason for such failures is memory being in an undefined and potentially inconsistent state, people usually run multiple processes and monitor the main process by some watchdog that activates a safe recovery procedure if needed.
+We won't talk about this too much but in general, as at least one potential reason for such failures is memory being in an undefined and potentially inconsistent state, people usually run multiple processes or even multiple programs on different hardware and monitor the main execution path by some watchdog that activates a safe recovery procedure if needed.

 <!-- Add a fun video to this?
 Maybe laser or car?
 Or both? -->

 ## How to recover from recoverable errors

-The bulk of this talk is focused around ways to recover from a recoverable error in modern C++.
-Here, a function is our smallest unit of concern.
+The bulk of this talk is focused around ways to recover from a recoverable error in modern C++ with a function being our smallest unit of concern.

 For the sake of example, let's say we have a function `GetAnswerFromLlm` that, getting a question, is supposed to answer all of our questions using some large language model living in the cloud.